 ‘Warning: to every creature of flesh and blood!
 Beware the beat of the cloth-wrapped feet!’

-André Morell, David Buck, John Phillips, Maggie Kimberly, Elizabeth Sellars and Michael Ripper.
+The movie stars André Morell, David Buck, John Phillips, Maggie Kimberly, Elizabeth Sellars and Michael Ripper.
 Stuntman Eddie Powell (Christopher Lee’s regular stunt double) played the Mummy.

 Ancient Egypt: Prem (Dickie Owen), a manservant of Kah-To-Bey, spirited away the boy when his father (Bruno Barnabe) was killed in a palace coup and took him into the desert for protection.
 Unfortunately, the boy dies and is buried…

 1920: An expedition led by scientist Sir Basil Walden (André Morell) and businessman Stanley Preston (John Phillips) is intent on finding the tomb.
 They ignore the dire warning issued to them by Hasmid (Roger Delgado), a local Bedouin about the consequences for those that violate the tombs of Ancient Egypt and remove the bodies and the sacred shroud.
 Sir Basil is bitten by a snake just after finding the tomb.
 He recovers but has a relapse after arriving back in Cairo…

 The Mummy’s Shroud will be released on Blu-ray by Scream Factory on January 14th, 2020.
 Special features:

 Audio commentary by film historian Bruce G. Hallenbeck (new)

 The Beat Goes On: The Making of The Mummy’s Shroud